Kansas vs. Indiana College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 Kansas Performance Insights

-- The Jayhawks have a +148 scoring differential, topping opponents by 14.8 points per game.
-They're putting up 79.9 points per game to rank 86th in college basketball and are giving up 65.1 per contest to rank 55th in college basketball.
+- The Jayhawks outscore opponents by 14.8 points per game (scoring 79.9 points per game to rank 86th in college basketball while giving up 65.1 per contest to rank 55th in college basketball) and have a +148 scoring differential overall.

-- Kansas records 39 rebounds per game (85th in college basketball) while conceding 32.3 per outing to its opponents.
-It outrebounds opponents by 6.7 boards per game.
+- Kansas comes out on top in the rebound battle by an average of 6.7 boards.
+It is recording 39 rebounds per game (85th in college basketball) compared to its opponents' 32.3 per contest.

-- Kansas makes 6.6 three-pointers per game (259th in college basketball) at a 38.2% rate (41st in college basketball), compared to the 8.2 per contest its opponents make while shooting 29.9% from beyond the arc.
+- Kansas connects on 6.6 three-pointers per game (259th in college basketball) at a 38.2% rate (41st in college basketball), compared to the 8.2 per outing its opponents make while shooting 29.9% from deep.

-- Kansas has lost the turnover battle on average this season, committing 12.5 per game (238th in college basketball action) while forcing 10.7 (289th in college basketball).
+- Kansas loses the turnover battle by 1.8 per game, committing 12.5 (237th in college basketball) while its opponents average 10.7.

 Indiana Performance Insights

 - The Hoosiers have a +11 scoring differential, topping opponents by 1.2 points per game.
-They're putting up 74.3 points per game, 196th in college basketball, and are giving up 73.1 per contest to rank 235th in college basketball.
+They're putting up 74.3 points per game, 196th in college basketball, and are allowing 73.1 per contest to rank 236th in college basketball.

-- Indiana records 33.9 rebounds per game (286th in college basketball), compared to the 33.7 of its opponents.
+- The 33.9 rebounds per game Indiana accumulates rank 285th in the nation.
+Their opponents grab 33.7.

-- Indiana has committed 1.1 more turnovers than its opponents, averaging 12 (199th in college basketball) while forcing 10.9 (279th in college basketball).
+- Indiana has typically lost the turnover battle this season, committing 12 per game (199th in college basketball) while forcing 10.9 (279th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.